Roger Tomlin: Early life

 Tomlin first studied Honour Moderations (Mods) at Oxford University before continuing onto study Literae humaniores (Greats).
 His college tutor was Peter Brunt, the Camden Professor of Ancient History.
+Tomlin's graduate work, a study of the reign of Emperor Valentinian I, was supervised by Peter Brown of All Souls College.

 Career

-After graduating Tomlin worked in the US for a couple of years before returning to take up a post at the University of Oxford teaching Late Roman History.
+After graduating, Tomlin worked in the United States for a couple of years, before returning to take up a post at the University of Oxford teaching Late Roman History.
 He succeeded Richard Wright as editor of the Roman Inscriptions of Britain project and started working intensively on translating inscriptions.
 Tomlin published the first translation of the curse-tablets from the Roman Baths at Aquae Sulis (Bath, UK) in 1988.
-Tomlin translated the Bloomberg tablets, a collection of 405 wooden tablets inscribed with ink found between 2010 and 2013 during excavations for the Bloomberg building in London.
-In 2019, a stylus from Roman London was translated by Tomlin; it was found to contain a humorous message to give to someone as a souvenir.
+Tomlin translated the Bloomberg tablets, a collection of 405 wooden tablets inscribed with ink, found between 2010 and 2013, during excavations for the Bloomberg building in London.
+In 2019 a stylus from Roman London was translated by Tomlin; it was found to contain a humorous message to give to someone as a souvenir.

-He is a member of the Centre for the Study of Ancient Documents.
+Tomlin is a member of the Centre for the Study of Ancient Documents in Oxford.

 Awards

 Tomlin was elected as a Fellow of the Society of Antiquaries of London on 5 May 1976.

-In March 2017 he received the István Hahn prize and gave an honorary lecture at Eötvös Loránd University.
+In March 2017 he received the István Hahn prize and gave an honorary lecture at Eötvös Loránd University in Budapest.

 Tomlin had a Festschrift dedicated to him in 2019, titled "Litterae Magicae: Studies in honour of Roger S. O. Tomlin".